 Energy bill and utility assistance programs in Arkansas.

 Low income Arkansas customers can get help for paying utility bills.
 There are several government assistance programs and resources offered directly by utility providers.
 There are services including payment plans, abatements, utility disconnection prevention programs, financial aid, free weatherization measures and government grants that can be used by struggling Arkansas households.
 Some of the programs are offered by utility companies that operate in the state, some are provided by non-profits and charities, and others are offered by government agencies.
 Find details below.

 While most companies and their assistance programs (as well as government resources) are listed below, you can find additional ways to get help with electric bills.
 Arkansas families can read about disconnection laws and regulations, free energy conservation measures, and other services.

 American Electric Power runs the Neighbor to Neighbor program.
 Funds are offered that may be able to help qualified low income customers in the region pay their bills.
 Call 318-862-2954 or 888.216.3523.

 Arkansas Energy Network is a regional fuel fund.
 The non-profit organization focuses on providing information to residents.
 Clients can learn about churches, charities, and places to go in order to apply for utility assistance.
 Staff also have information on programs that are offered directly by energy providers, such as payment plans or balanced billing options.
 Continue reading on Arkansas Energy Network.

-Arkansas Western Gas, now known as Source Gas – The program they run is known as The Hearts Warming Homes assistance program.
+Black Hills Energy (formerly Arkansas Western Gas & Source Gas) – The program they run is known as The Hearts Warming Homes assistance program.
 This particular service provides heating bill assistance to customers who live in Northwest, North Central and Northeast Arkansas.
 The financial assistance program will operate from November to April of each and every year and assistance and cash grants are based on need and not strict income guidelines.